cj-mills/UnityTextureReaderD3D12-Plugin/README.md

 # UnityTextureReaderD3D12-Plugin
- This repository contains the source code for the UnityTextureReaderD3D12 plugin, a native plugin for Unity that enables efficient pixel data reading from Direct3D12 textures.
+This repository contains the Visual Studio project for the UnityTextureReaderD3D12 plugin, a native plugin for Unity that enables efficient pixel data reading from Direct3D12 textures.